Advice

 A Ford truck with an outboard boat is launched on a ramp into a lake.

 Using a truck to tow and launch a boat from a ramp is no mean feat.
 Yes, people do it every day without drama or incident.
 However, accomplishment requires preparation and strict attention to detail.
 Although longtime boaters make the process look easy, it is just that: a process.
 Establishing and carefully sticking to a methodology is essential to a successful towing and launching experience.
+We have a comprehensive towing handbook for your reference, so we won’t reinvent the wheel here, but we will provide some pointers for preparing your truck for towing, launching a boat. and avoiding some common mistakes.
+Use the jump links below to skip ahead.

 Picking the Right Truck for Towing

 The first rule for picking a tow vehicle is that more towing capability is better than insufficient capability.
 In other words, you won’t go wrong buying a truck with a higher maximum towing weight limit than you think you’ll need.
 Besides a higher cost to own, there is no penalty for having more towing-weight capacity than your load requires.
 If you skimp on your estimated towing weight needs, you can wind up with less capability than your load demands.
-Consequently, you may damage your truck’s drivetrain, reduce its stability, or even cause a crash.
+This could damage your truck’s drivetrain, reduce its stability, or even cause a crash.

 TIP: When determining your truck’s towing capacity requirements, consider the weight of the trailer, boat, and any cargo you typically load into the boat when towing.